Describe an experience, event, conversation, or moment in time.

 - Your online spaces like social media sites, web pages, or blogs.

 Both ordinary and special events can make good reflection paper topics.
 Sometimes, it can be very helpful to reflect on an event that happens regularly (like a birthday) to think about that event's meaning in your life.
-On the other hand, once-in-a-lifetime events (like a special vacation or a wedding) can also be turning points which make good essays.
+On the other hand, once-in-a-lifetime events (like a special vacation or a wedding) can also be turning points that make good essays.

 - Visiting a museum or zoo.